programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 # Conclusions
 Through this tutorial, we've gleaned more information about the grammatical makeup of a text corpus.
 Such information can be valuable to researchers who are seeking to understand differences between texts in their corpus - for example, **what types of named entities are most common across the corpus?
 How frequently are certain words used as nouns vs. objects within individual texts and corpora, and what may this reveal about the content or themes of the texts themselves?**

 While we've covered the basics of spaCy in this tutorial, the pipeline has other capacities, like word vectorization and custom rule-based tagging, that are certainly worth exploring in more detail.
 The pipeline can also be altered to work with custom feature sets.
-A great example of this is in [Susan Grunewald and Andrew Janco's 2022 _Programming Historian_ tutorial,](/en/lessons/finding-places-world-historical-gazetteer#4-building-a-gazetteer) "Finding Places in Text with the World Historical Gazeteer," in which spaCy is leveraged to identify place names of German prisoner of war camps in second world war memiors, as based on a historical gazetteer of camp names.
+A great example of this is in [Susan Grunewald and Andrew Janco's 2022 _Programming Historian_ tutorial,](/en/lessons/finding-places-world-historical-gazetteer#4-building-a-gazetteer) "Finding Places in Text with the World Historical Gazeteer," in which spaCy is leveraged to identify place names of German prisoner of war camps in second world war memoirs, as based on a historical gazetteer of camp names.
 SpaCy is also a helpful tool to explore texts without fully-formed research questions in mind, because exploring linguistic annotations like those mentioned above can propel further questions and text-mining pipelines.

 Ultimately, this  tutorial has provided a foundation for corpus analysis  with spaCy.
 Whether you wish to investigate language use in student papers, novels, or another large collection of texts, this code can be repurposed for your use.